 Wayanad landslide: Avoid Wayanad Trip now

-By deepak Sharma
+deepak Sharma

 The Wayanad landslide has made the situation very bad; many people have lost their lives.
 If you plan to go to Wayanad, postpone the trip for now.